Philippines

 IJM Philippines

-IJM Philippines is a NGO member of the Inter-Agency Council Against Trafficking (IACAT).
-It focuses on rescuing children from cybersex trafficking in the Philippines.
+International Justice Mission (IJM) Philippines is a non-governmental organization and member of the Inter-Agency Council Against Trafficking (IACAT).
+It works to combat trafficking in persons (TIP), with a strong focus on rescuing children from online sexual exploitation and cybersex trafficking in the Philippines.

 Phone